 John McLaughlin, Pollster and Strategist and Matt Towery, Syndicated Columnist, Attorney and Pollster, discuss Joe Biden and the polls and how COVID-19 has affected the 2020 Presidential election.
 The Sean Hannity Show is on weekdays from 3 pm to 6 pm ET on iHeartRadio and Hannity.com.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-You want to be a part of this extravaganza, 203 days to go until you, the ultimate jury, get to the polls.
+203 days to go until you, the ultimate jury, get to the polls.

-We do have some uh new information.
+We do have some new information.

-2020, Obama has decided, finally, in the middle of a national emergency pandemic to endorse quid pro quo Joe, the ever-confused Super Thursday candidate of the Democratic Party.
+2020, Obama has decided finally in the middle of a national emergency pandemic to endorse Quid Pro quo Joe, the ever-confused Super Thursday candidate of the Democratic Party.

 Hey, we'll get to that today.

-They are they are ticked off over that.
+They are ticked off over that.

-Uh, Dr. Oz, obviously, we have our medical update of the day.
+Dr. Oz, obviously, we have our medical update of the day.

 The great big, huge, massive undertaking and challenge will be the leveling has happened in New York, the epicenter.